Information about 21st century books about James Clerk Maxwell

-We also have the following documents relating to James Clerk Maxwell.
-Downloadable documents are in PDF form and will open in a separate window, you may save a copy if desired.
-You will need the free Adobe Reader ® installed to read them.
+The following wall panels relating to James Clerk Maxwell are in PDF form and will open in a separate window, you may save a copy if desired.

 An example is shown here, the downloads are high resolution PDFs which, if printed full size, are 1m high.

-Aberdeen Wall Panels - we also have a set of wall panels prepared by Dr John Reid for events in Aberdeen, these are particularly oriented to JCM’s period as a Professor at Marischal College, Aberdeen.
+These wall panels were prepared by Dr John Reid for events in Aberdeen, and are particularly oriented to James Clerk Maxwell's period as a Professor at Marischal College, Aberdeen.
+These are now available for download and may be printed as large scale posters.

 List of Books and Scientific Papers written by JCM, including those not in Collected Works by Niven, Sir W D (editor) (1890) The scientific papers of James Clerk Maxwell, Cambridge University Press.